spotlightpa/poor-richard/content/news/2023-02-15-SPLLUZVOTE.md

 <i>This article is made possible through </i><a href="https://www.spotlightpa.org/"><i>Spotlight PA</i></a><i>’s collaboration with </i><a href="https://www.votebeat.org/"><i>Votebeat</i></a><i>, a nonpartisan news organization covering local election administration and voting.
 This article is available for reprint under the terms of </i><a href="https://www.votebeat.org/pages/republishing"><i>Votebeat’s republishing policy</i></a><i>.</i>

 She may not have known it, but on Nov.
-8, Beth Gilbert-McBride was experiencing a Luzerne County election tradition.
+8, Beth Gilbert McBride was experiencing a Luzerne County election tradition.
 Or perhaps a curse.

-Gilbert-McBride, who had become acting director of elections just three months earlier, started hearing a trickle of reports in the morning about precincts running out of ballot paper.
+Gilbert McBride, who had become acting director of elections just three months earlier, started hearing a trickle of reports in the morning about precincts running out of ballot paper.
 As the day dragged on, dozens of precincts would report a shortage.
 Some said they had to turn voters away for lack of paper to use in Luzerne’s ballot-on-demand printers.

-Gilbert-McBride and her election staff tried to keep track of the affected locations on a movable whiteboard as she rushed around the office trying to deal with the crisis.
+Gilbert McBride and her election staff tried to keep track of the affected locations on a movable whiteboard as she rushed around the office trying to deal with the crisis.
 The county scrambled to order paper from a supplier, and reams piled up next to the office Pepsi machine, awaiting delivery to the triaged list of 44 precincts.
 As the situation worsened, a local judge stepped in to order that polls stay open two hours late.

 <script src="https://www.spotlightpa.org/embed.js" async></script><div data-spl-embed-version="1" data-spl-src="https://www.spotlightpa.org/embeds/newsletter/"></div>

 By the end of the day, Luzerne would be singled out by the Department of State as the only county with <a href="https://www.spotlightpa.org/news/2022/11/pa-election-2022-luzerne-county-paper-shortage-da-investigation/" target="_blank">significant voting problems during an otherwise smooth midterm Election Day for Pennsylvania</a>.

 The exact cause of the paper shortage has yet to be disclosed.
-The local district attorney is investigating but has yet to release his findings, and neither Gilbert-McBride nor the County Board of Elections has offered detailed explanations to the many residents who have demanded answers.
+The local district attorney is investigating but has yet to release his findings, and neither Gilbert McBride nor the County Board of Elections has offered detailed explanations to the many residents who have demanded answers.

-Gilbert-McBride declined to be interviewed for this story.
+Gilbert McBride declined to be interviewed for this story.

-What is clear is that the incident was not Luzerne’s first problem during an election and Gilbert-McBride is not the first election director to oversee voting there with no prior experience.
+What is clear is that the incident was not Luzerne’s first problem during an election and Gilbert McBride is not the first election director to oversee voting there with no prior experience.

 Luzerne has cycled through election directors and other staff over the past several years, leading to an immense loss of institutional knowledge and making it an outlier even in an industry that has seen accelerating turnover.